 Connecticut pass-through entities are subject to an income tax rate of 6.99 percent.
 This rate applies to either taxable income or an alternate tax base.
 Taxable income is considered federal net income that comes from sources in Connecticut that have been modified by subtraction and addition adjustments from these same sources.
 These adjustments are the same ones that apply to individual taxpayers.
 Pass-through entities should use personal taxpayer sourcing rules when determining their taxable income.

 If you need help with the CT business entity tax, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.